AI Search Is Replacing Google for Local Discovery: The 2026 Data

 Source: Yext Research, October 2025 (6.8M citations, 1.6M queries)

-Yext summarized the difference between platforms in one line: "Gemini trusts what your brand says.
+Yext summarized the difference in one line: "Gemini trusts what your brand says.
 ChatGPT trusts what the internet agrees on.
 Perplexity trusts industry experts and customer reviews."

-The threshold for reviews is brutal.
+The review threshold is strict.
 ChatGPT will not recommend businesses with average ratings below 4.3 stars.
 AI treats low ratings as a disqualifier, not a ranking deduction.
-This is binary - you're either above the line or invisible.
+It's binary - above the line, or you don't appear.

 AI is 30x more selective than Google

-SOCi's 2026 Local Visibility Index evaluated over 350,000 business locations across 2,700+ enterprise brands, testing which appeared in AI recommendations.
-The results show just how ruthlessly selective AI is:
+SOCi's 2026 Local Visibility Index evaluated over 350,000 business locations across 2,700+ enterprise brands.
+The results show how ruthlessly selective AI is:

 ChatGPT